Treating hirsutism: case #2

 Likely cause: overuse (high doses) of fenugreek.
 Fenugreek often temporarily and partially works, but when its phytohormones break down, those metabolites are androgenic.

-It is important to not repeat teas that contain hops, thistles or clover soon after estrogenic and progestogenic effects.
+It is important to not repeat teas that contain hops, thistles or clover soon after estrogenic effects.
 It is also important to avoid coffee, chocolates, caffeine, and warming or energy increasing herbs/foods.
 Estrogenic foods may also need to be avoided during proliferative phase.
 Regular fat chocolate milk in moderation may be ok, because milk seems to counter many caffeinated like effects of chocolate.
 Milk chocolate bars don't have this benefit.

 When something works well, caution must still be taken the next time around.
 A thermometer may be needed, and attention to detail of signs must be taken.
 When something works, it's not guaranteed to work the next time.